-My primary project over the past 6 years has been an 8-piece Latin/Global fusion band called MNGWA, where I play bass guitar, sing, and compose/produce the music.
+My primary project over the past 8 years has been a Latin/Global fusion band called MNGWA, where I play bass guitar, sing, and compose/produce the music.

-Since 2010, I have hosted Wandering Rhythms, a global music show on campus/community radio (CJSF 90.1 FM in Burnaby, Canada).
+Since 2010, I have hosted a global music radio show called Wandering Rhythms on campus/community station CJSF 90.1 FM in Burnaby, Canada.
 This provides me with an endless source of musical inspiration to guide my own songwriting.

 Submissions are displayed once the submission phase has ended.